go101/immutable-value-proposal/README.md

 #### about constant, reader, read-only, and immutable values

 From the above descriptions and explainations, we know:
-* a constant is not only a read-only value, it is also an immutable value.
+* a constant itself is not only a read-only value, it is also an immutable value.
 * a reader value may be a variable or a constant, so it may be read-only or writable.
 * a writer value may be a variable or a constant,